polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## FRAME

 [FRAME](../runtime/frame) is Substrate's helpful system for [**runtime**](#runtime) development.
-The name stands for the Framework for Runtime Aggregation of Modularized Entities.
+The name is an acronym for the "Framework for Runtime Aggregation of Modularized Entities".
 FRAME allows developers to create a blockchain runtimes by composing modules, called "[pallets](#pallet)".
 At the heart of FRAME is a helpful [macro](#macro) language that makes it easy for developers to define custom pallets (e.g.